 5 Scientifically Proven Benefits of a Gratitude Practice

-Austen sites a study of Dr. Robert A. Emmons, the father of modern gratitude, conducted to articulate the benefits of consistent gratitude practice.
+Austen sites a study by Dr. Robert A. Emmons, the father of modern gratitude, with findings being the benefits of a consistent gratitude practice.
 You can read the details in the book, but the findings are hard to ignore:

 "Gratitude requires vulnerability.
 However, rarely are people vulnerable enough to affirm others publicly who helped them succeed.
 To be vulnerable and share my thanks is actually a form of strength."